Un1xG0d/StarStream/README.md

 bash bootstrap.sh
 ```

-### Start the tracking script
+### Start the ISS tracking script
-Start the tracking script as a background process:
+Start the ISS tracking script as a background process:
 ```
-python3 tracker.py &
+python3 tracker_iss.py &
 ```

 This script will constantly query the location of the ISS and will start recording when the distance is less than 400 miles away from your current location and the elevation is more than 25 degrees.
 You can adjust these variables in the `config` object.